 PAC Worldwide produces a large selection of 100% recyclable packaging products, including our poly mailers (Polyjacket, Polyjacket-R), recyclable poly bubble mailers (Airjacket, Jumbojacket, Xpandojacket, Clearjacket), rigid paperboard mailers (Mailjacket) and many others (Securejacket, Lab Bag, Autojacket, PACjacket film, and Bubble roll).
-When a customer receives their purchase packaged in a poly mailer, questions are often still asked – Are poly mailers reyclable?
+When a customer receives their purchase packaged in a poly mailer, questions are often still asked – Are poly mailers recyclable?
 Or, How do I recycle bubble roll?
-Much of the scrap polyethylene bags and plastic wrap we use on a daily basis is recyclable, but unfortunately still end up in landfills.
-Not only do we need to know plastic bags, plastic film and other plastic wraps are recyclable, but we need to know how to recycle these types of plastics at the end of their useful lives.
+Much of the scrap polyethylene bags and plastic wrap we use on a daily basis are recyclable, but unfortunately, still end up in landfills.
+Not only do we need to know plastic bags, plastic film, and other plastic wraps are recyclable, but we need to know how to recycle these types of plastics at the end of their useful lives.